 - Rutgers, Jews of Late Ancient Rome, p.
 52.

-- Other Italian regions had suitable geology for underground burial as well, such as Apulia, Etruria, Latium, Umbria, Sardinia, and Sicily.
+- Other Italian regions had suitable geology for underground burial caverns, especially Apulia, Etruria, Latium, Umbria, Sardinia, and Sicily.

 - According to Eusebius, cemeteries seized by the Emperor Valerian during his persecutions were returned to the bishops by the Emperor Gallienus (253-268), indicating that Christian cemeteries were already in existence at this time.